 A cold alcoholic beverage will numb the sunburn pain and beat the heat.
 Some classics that make the A-(lcoholic) list include the peachy fuzzy navel; the iconic Kentucky Derby mint julep, which resembles a grown-up bourbon-mint snow cone; and the strawberry daiquiri, which has been reinvented in designer flavors of chocolate strawberry, avocado, pineapple, passion fruit and melon berry, but just as refreshing as the old fave.

 Twists on the classic margarita include cranberry, blue agave and blood orange versions.

 For your teetotaling friends, serve refreshing alcohol-free mocktails including fruity spritzers and virgin varieties of mint juleps, piña coladas and daiquiris.

-Drink decor: Light up your mocktails and cocktails with whimsical garnishes.
+Light up your mocktails and cocktails with whimsical garnishes.
 Swizzle sticks and crazy straw props.
 Strips of orange, lemon or lime zest hanging over the rim.
 Whole kumquats or lychees free floating.
 Fruit kebobs on a cane sugar stick leaning on the glass edge.
 Veggie kebobs for the savory drinks such as ginormous olives and pearl onions strung on a bamboo skewer.
 Ice cubes with frozen berries inside bobbing and chattering away.
 Shaved fresh coconut or pomegranate seeds scattered.
 A dollop of gelato or sorbet to top it all off.
 Just steer clear of cherries because of stray pits.

 My summer contribution is a refreshing grown-up slush that resembles a frozen tequila screwdriver.
 Cheers!